astral-sh/ruff/docs/faq.md

 Setting a `convention` force-disables any rules that are incompatible with that convention, no matter how they're provided, which avoids accidental incompatibilities and simplifies configuration.
+By default, no `convention` is set, and so the enabled rules are determined by the `select` setting alone.

 ## How can I tell what settings Ruff is using to check my code?